Keyboard shortcuts

 deepseek:

-anthropic_auth_token: sk-abc123
+anthropic_auth_token: "YOUR_DEEPSEEK_API_KEY_HERE"

 openrouter:

-anthropic_auth_token: sk-or-xyz789
+anthropic_auth_token: "YOUR_OPENROUTER_API_KEY_HERE"

 Project config (./ccode.yaml) - safe to commit:

-default_profile: deepseek
+default_profile: "deepseek"

 profiles: